dib-lab/genome-grist/doc/configuring.md

 You'll need one FASTA file per genome (gzip or bz2 compressed is fine).
 The filename doesn't matter.
 It's probably easiest if they're all in one directory, although this isn't necessary.

-We suggest naming at the first sequence in each FASTA file with the identifier at the start, space delimited - for example `MY_ID_1.1 first_sequence_name is very special` .
+For now, we suggest naming at the first sequence in each FASTA file with the genome identifier at the start, space delimited - for example `MY_ID_1.1 first_sequence_name is very special`.
+This will allow sourmash to name the resulting signature with the right identifier using `--name-from-first` (see below).

 ### Creating one or more sourmash databases